paulasilvatech/Mainframe-AI-Modernization/docs/12-agent-based-modernization/README.md

         api_version="2023-12-01-preview"
     )

-    # Define the COBOL Expert agent persona
+    # Define the Language Expert agent persona based on the language
-    system_prompt = """
+    system_prompt = f"""
-    You are an expert COBOL developer with 30+ years of experience in mainframe systems.
+    You are an expert {language} developer with 30+ years of experience in mainframe systems.
-    Your task is to analyze COBOL code, understanding its structure, business logic, and dependencies.
+    Your task is to analyze {language} code, understanding its structure, business logic, and dependencies.
     Provide a detailed analysis including:
     1. Program structure and organization
     2. Key business functions and their implementation